Nostradamus/Mystic Horacio Villegas’ WW3 Predictions: World War 3 Starts On May 13, 2017, What’s India’s Role?

 “I am sure it would be a great privilege for us to continue with the new administration to strengthen the various dimensions of this relationship,” Zee Business quoted the minister as saying.

 On the other hand, India has a difficult relation with China.
 On various occasions, these two countries have had political rivalries.
-India and China was at war in 1962 over the disputed Himalayan border, and the conflict has not been resolved yet.
-North Korea has found one its biggest allies in China.
+India and China were at war in 1962 over the disputed Himalayan border, and the conflict has not been resolved yet.
+North Korea has found one of its biggest allies in China.
 Therefore, India is unlikely to be friends with Pyongyang in case World War 3 happens, even though these two nations have diplomatic relations at the moment.

 There are strong possibilities that India will stand by the U.S., if WW3 takes place.
 However, India might face dilemma because of its strong relations with Russia.
 Interestingly, India was one of the 36 countries that abstained from voting on a Canada-led UN General Assembly resolution about an immediate ceasefire in Syria.
 India defended its decision by saying that the resolution mixed the humanitarian situation in Syria with the political conflict, the Economic Times reported.